American Numismatic Society

 The American Numismatic Society (ANS) is a New York City-based organization dedicated to the study of coins, money, medals, tokens, and related objects.
 Founded in 1858, it is the only American museum devoted exclusively to their preservation and study.
 Its collection encompasses nearly one million items, including medals and paper money, as well as the world's most comprehensive library of numismatic literature.
-The current President of the Society, Dr. Ute Wartenberg, served as the Executive Director for two decades and was succeeded in this role by Dr. Gilles Bransbourg.
+Dr. Ute Wartenberg served as the executive director for two decades and was succeeded in this role by Dr. Gilles Bransbourg; she served as Research Curator and President of the Society before returning to the executive position in 2024.

 Introduction

 The American Numismatic Society is an organization dedicated to the study of coins, currency, medals, tokens, and related objects from all cultures, past and present.
-The Society's headquarters in New York City houses the foremost research collection and library specialized in numismatics in the United States.
-These resources are used to support research and education in numismatics, for the benefit of academic specialists, serious collectors, professional numismatists, and the interested public.
+The society's headquarters in New York City houses the foremost research collection and library specialized in numismatics in the United States.
+These resources are used to support research and education in numismatics for the benefit of academic specialists, serious collectors, professional numismatists, and the interested public.
 It is one of a number of numismatic associations.
 The ANS is a constituent member of the American Council of Learned Societies, as well as other notable museum and culture umbrella organizations.